8 Types of Owls in Georgia

 6. Short-eared Owl

 The Short-eared Owl is a species of owl found throughout the United States and Canada.
-In Georgia, they are most common in the coastal plains and Piedmont regions.
-These types of Owls in Georgia typically have yellow eyes, long wings, and mottled brown plumage.
+In Georgia, it is most common in the coastal plains and Piedmont regions.
+These Owls typically have yellow eyes, long wings, and mottled brown plumage.

 They hunt daily and feed on rodents, small birds, and insects.
 Their calls are often heard during the early morning and evening breeding season.
 Short-eared Owls prefer open areas such as fields, marshes, and grasslands.

 They are adaptable and can also be found near farms and suburban areas.
-They use their long wings to glide through the air and to maneuver quickly when chasing prey.
-These types of Owls in Georgia are also known for their impressive displays of courtship, which can include undulating flight patterns and loud calls.
+They use their long wings to glide through the air and maneuver quickly when chasing prey.
+These types of Owls in Georgia are also known for their impressive courtship displays, which can include undulating flight patterns and loud calls.

 7. Burrowing Owl

-The Burrowing Owl is one of the more unique owls in Georgia.
-It is usually found in open, semi-arid grasslands, shrublands, and pastures where it can make its home in the ground.
+The Burrowing Owl is one of Georgia’s more unique owls.
+It is usually found in open, semi-arid grasslands, shrublands, and pastures, where it can make its home in the ground.

 The types of Owls in Georgia are active at night and during the day, but they prefer to hunt during dawn and dusk.
 They feed on large insects, small mammals, birds, and reptiles.

-Burrowing Owls are small owls with yellow eyes and long legs; they have a wingspan of approximately 20 inches and can reach up to 11 inches in height.
-Their feathers are light brown in color with white spots.
-These birds are quite sociable, often gathering up to 40 birds in flocks.
+Burrowing Owls are small owls with yellow eyes and long legs.
+They have a wingspan of approximately 20 inches and can reach up to 11 inches in height.
+Their feathers are light brown with white spots.
+These birds are quite friendly, often gathering up to 40 birds in flocks.

 They’re also known for being very vocal and loud during the night.
 Burrowing Owls live throughout Georgia, particularly in the northern parts of the state.
 To find these amazing types of Owls in Georgia, you must look for their nests in prairie areas and other flat grassland environments.